 Forced apart in childhood by the expectations of their cultures and the disapproval of their fathers, two men with a passion for dance reconnect through the tragedy of the pandemic.
 Choreographed by Akram Khan and directed by Naaman Azhari, this powerful short film uses rotoscope animation, created by hand-drawing over live action footage.

-When travel restrictions forced Lucinda Childs to postpone a project with the Ballet national de Marseille, the American choreographer began meeting the Ballet’s Artistic Directors – LA(HORDE) – via Zoom.
-Intimate, playful and relatable, this short film documents chronicles their ongoing digital collaboration, and explores how the distances enforced by the pandemic raise unexpected possibilities for creative interaction.
+When restrictions forced Lucinda Childs to postpone a project with the Ballet national de Marseille, the choreographer began meeting the Artistic Directors – LA(HORDE) – via Zoom.
+Intimate, playful and relatable, this film documents their collaboration, and explores how the distances enforced by the pandemic raise unexpected possibilities.

 What happens when two technologies from different eras occupy the same space, and what potential does their interaction have for future generations?
 Connecting old aeroplanes with modern drones via workshops held within decommissioned aircraft in his native Ghana, Ibrahim Mahama explores how new technologies and imaginations can allow us to rethink life on all levels – beyond the human experience.

 Series commissioned by Manchester International Festival, Brooklyn Academy of Music, Théâtre du Châtelet and Esplanade – Theatres on the Bay.
 Breathless Puppets is also commissioned by Sadler’s Wells.
 Series produced by Manchester International Festival.
-I’m Not Dead is also produced with the collaboration of Staatstheater Hannover and Galerie im Turm.
+Far Away from Russia is produced by Manchester International Festival in association with Staatstheater Hannover.